Aqyn

+Etymology

+The term aqın is generally accepted to derive from the Persian religious title akhund, having entered the Kazakh and Kyrgyz languages in the 19th century as a result of broad social changes taking place in that time.
+Alternatively, some Kazakh scholars have attempted to connect it to the Kazakh word ağın meaning "flow", which goes back to Proto-Turkic *akïn.

 Kazakh aqyns

 Famous historical Kazakh akyns include: Zhanak Kambaruluy (1760–1857), Makhambet Otemisuly (1804–1846), Suyunbai Aronuly (1815–1898), Shernyz Zharylgasov (1817–1881), Birzhan-Sal Khodgulov (1834–1897), Ziaus Baizhanov (1835–1929), Akan Sery Corramsauluy (1843–1913), Zhambyl Zhabayuly (1846–1945), Gaziz Firesoll (mind 1930), Kenen Azerbaev (1884–1976), and Aktan Kereiuly.

 Aqyns often fully improvise, responding to any phenomena in society or at the situation on nationwide holidays, etc. On holidays, a kind of aqyn competition is often held.
-During the aqua contest, having fun, alternately in poetry form, try to make fun of each other or choosing any arbitrary theme.
+During the akyn contest, having fun, alternately in poetry form, try to make fun of each other or choosing any arbitrary theme.
 Sometimes, the authorities are trying to subjected to Aytyus censorship when it comes to the power of property or politicians.

-The nomadic lifestyle and the speed of the art of Akynov did not allow the work in the past and maintain works on paper.
-Most of the works of Aquins remained lost.
+The nomadic lifestyle and fleeting nature of akyns' art made it impossible to record and preserve their works on paper in the past.
+As a result, most of their works have been lost.